Mark Pulliam: Lawyer, Writer, and Activist

 31:42.64 – Mark Pulliam

-And the election results were certified by the secretary of state and I thought okay I’m going to have a seat on this state executive committee where then you could know they really run the state party and they pick the executive director who runs things on a day-to-day basis.
-But you formulate policy and you make recommendations.
-You can revise the bylaws et cetera well.
-I had annoyed enough people locally including our county mayor whose opponent I had endorsed in the republican primary that they staged a ah campaign to have my election nullified after it had been certified.
-You know after the election was over after the results were certified by the sex state and they did it.
-They did it on a Zoom call and and I still scratch my head you know I have voted in every republican primary since I was eligible in 1 76 you know I’ve held positions ah within the republican party at the state and and county level in California and Texas so but they they kind of ended up their attitude was how dare you who do you think you are you know trying to do this as a right? and even though there was nothing that says right in.
-Can’t get elected to the state executive committee anyway, they nullified my election and appointed somebody that nobody’s ever heard of to fill the position and that’s because they don’t want the grassroots having a meaningful voice in the state party.
+And the election results were certified by the secretary of state and I thought okay I’m going to have a seat on this state executive committee where then you could know they really run the state party and they pick the Executive Director who runs things on a day-to-day basis but you formulate policy and you make recommendations.
+You can revise the bylaws etc. Well, I had annoyed enough people locally including our county mayor whose opponent I had endorsed in the republican primary that they staged a campaign to have my election nullified after it had been certified.
+After the election was over, after the results were certified by the state and they did it.
+They did it on a Zoom call and I still scratch my head.
+I have voted in every Republican primary since I was eligible in 1976.
+I’ve held positions within the Republican party at the state and county level in California and Texas, but they they kind of ended up their attitude was how dare you?
+Who do you think you are?
+Trying to do this as a right? and even though there was nothing that says right in, can’t get elected to the state executive committee.
+Anyway, they nullified my election and appointed somebody that nobody’s ever heard of to fill the position and that’s because they don’t want the grassroots having a meaningful voice in the state party.

 33:18.84 – Mark Pulliam